ABOUT FORM

 Director

 Peter is also on the boards of the Rottnest Island Authority, Foundation Housing and Open House Perth.
-He is an Adjunct Professor at Curtin University and on the State and MRA Design Review Panels.
+He is an Adjunct Professor at Curtin University and is on the WA State Design Review Panel as well as the Development Assessment Panel.

 “The wonderfully innovative team at FORM continually stuns me with their brilliant and inspiring creative works that change our understanding of and experiences of the stories that are all around us.
 To be involved in those processes is truly a gift.”